matthew-bryan/ENG6800Website/cv.md

 September 24, 2013.

 Bryan, Matthew, and Kevin Roozen.
 "1102: What We Think We Know."
-UCF Department of Writing and Rhetoric Orientation, August 15, 2013
+UCF Department of Writing and Rhetoric Orientation, August 15, 2013.

+Bryan, Matthew.
+"Writing at UCF: Expectations and Outcomes of First-Year Composition."
+UCF Literacy Symposium, Orlando, FL April 5, 2013.

 Zemliansky, Pavel, Leslie Wolcott, Chris Friend, Vaness Calkins, and **Matthew Bryan**. "ePortfolios in ENC 1101 and 1102: Experiences,